Russell Wilson’s cooking days are over, as long as Pete Carroll remains the Seahawks’ coach

 Seahawks quarterback Russell Wilson had tossed two more interceptions that game, making it seven over his past four.
 In each of those games he had thrown the ball at least 37 times — including 50 against the Cardinals.

-Three of those four contests resulted in losses — and Seattle coach Pete Carroll wasn’t having it.
+Three of those four contests resulted in losses — and Seahawks coach Pete Carroll wasn’t having it.
 The next game against Arizona, it was back to the run-first approach that defined Seattle’s Super Bowl teams last decade.

 The Seahawks rushed the ball 31 times and gained 165 yards.
 Wilson threw 28 passes, tied for his season low at the time.
-Seattle came away with a 28-21 win, and then came the postgame quote from Carroll.
+They came away with a 28-21 win, and then came the postgame quote from Carroll.

 “It felt like the Seahawks,” he said.
 “It felt like the Seahawks we’ve all seen over the years.”